 This morning, I attended a meditation and heard some words I needed to hear.
 The words, which my yoga teacher read, were from Swami Satchidinanda.
 Since I don’t have the text, I’ll paraphrase.
 The basic idea was God is always there.

-We often think things seem mysterious, and we are baffled by the meaning of life.
+Things often seem mysterious, and the meaning of life eludes us.
 We question why we’re here or how a merciful God would allow suffering or obscure the solutions to our problems.

 Yet we see others who have tremendous faith, even when they don’t understand why some things seem so bleak.
 (They also practice gratitude and experience joy, but that’s another topic.)

 God is Always There

 Swami Satchidananda explains that devotion gradually progresses to higher levels.
 We don’t earn a deeper understanding of God with effort.
 No matter how hard we try or want it, the truth is, we may just not be ready.

-In prayer (or in trying to understand God or decide if we believe in a higher power in the first place), we often expect the evidence to be removal of suffering.
+In prayer (or in trying to understand God or decide if we believe in a higher power in the first place), we often expect the removal of suffering.
 We think if there’s a God, we should get what we want in life.
 Or least things should be easier.

 Our meditation this morning offered some insight into God’s silence.
 Maybe the reason for the apparent silence is we’re not ready to hear.
-We may think we are, especially if our lives our painful and we see union with God as the antidote to suffering.
-We may wonder why God seems to be rejecting us when we desire the connection so deeply.
+We may think we are, especially if our lives are painful and we see union with God as the antidote to suffering.
+We may wonder why God seems to reject us when we desire the connection so deeply.

 But what if God is revealing what we can handle for now and no more?
 Perhaps understanding more will mean more is expected of us.
 So maybe for now, God is giving us a break.